ohnomydjango/candidate-test-68536a6c/README.md

 First of all, thank you for applying and we appreciate you taking the time to do this test.
 It's not designed to be a long challenge so please don't spend more than three hours on it max.
-If you feel there are bits left unfinished - that's fine, discuss them in the pull request and we can talk through them later.

 You'll have the best head start if you read this file in its entirety, but please do get in touch if you have outstanding queries that are